 Generally, parking lots have less traffic at night than during the day.
-Parking lots may require lighting due to scheduled after-dusk activities.
-This lighting may be necessary until gate closure or Dark Time, which ever occurs first.
+However, they may require lighting due to scheduled after-dusk activities.
+This lighting may be necessary until gate closure or Dark Time, which ever occurs later.
+The illumination levels are listed in Table 4.2.

-Where required, pole mounted FCO or ShCO luminaires should be placed one pole-height from the extreme corners of the parking lot and distributed evenly along the perimeter with an approximate pole spacing of no less than 4-times the luminaire height.
+Where required, pole mounted FCO or ShCO luminaires should be placed at least a distance of one pole-height from the extreme corners of the parking lot and distributed evenly along the perimeter with an approximate pole spacing of no less than 4-times the luminaire height.
 Their light distribution pattern should be "full forward" and aimed into the lot.
 This is symbolically shown in Figure 4.2.
-If necessary for larger parking lots, poles may be located within the parking lot area.
+Larger parking lots may have poles located within the parking lot area.